NDA INFORMATION

 In addition to this the The Victims and Prisoners Bill 2024 means any confidentiality agreement is void if it precludes a victim from speaking to law enforcement; legal; regulatory or therapeutic advice services or family when it is related to criminal conduct.

 A non-disclosure agreement or an NDA is a clause in a document that restricts sharing information with others that is designated as “confidential”.
-This means at minimum the whole agreement and its terms, and sometimes more; for example, the negotiations leading to the resolution, or the underlying circumstances of the complaint or suit.
+This means at minimum the whole agreement and its terms are confidential, and sometimes more; for example, the negotiations leading to the resolution, or the underlying circumstances of the complaint or suit.

 An NDA is a clause inside an agreement.
 These clauses are sometimes referred to as confidentiality or privacy agreements.
 They are rarely described as “non-disclosure” in an agreement because “confidentiality” or “private” sounds less toxic – but it is the same thing.